isomerpages/moe-nationaljc/_admissions/JC Joint Admissions.md

 The JAE appeal period is strictly from **1 February 2024 (Thu), 9 am to 7 February 2024 (Wed), 12 pm.**

-**To appeal for admission to National Junior College, please fill out the online application form [here](https://go.gov.sg/2024sh1appeal).
-Please note that we do not accept hard-copy application forms.**
+To appeal for admission to National Junior College, please fill out the online application form which will be made available later.
+Please note that we do not accept hard-copy application forms.

-If you are unable to upload your GCE ‘O’ Level results slip and other supporting documents using the online form, you should submit the softcopy documents to njc@moe.edu.sg by 7 February 2024 (Wed), 12 pm.

 You may be called up for auditions, trials or interviews by the respective teachers-in-charge.

-For information about subject combinations and pre-requisites, you may refer to this [webpage](https://moe-nationaljc-staging.netlify.app/senior-high/subject-combinations/).
+For information about subject combinations and pre-requisites, you may refer to this [webpage](https://www.nationaljc.moe.edu.sg/senior-high/subject-combinations/).
 If you have plans to read a subject that requires a qualifying test, please note that all qualifying tests will be administered on 5 February (Mon), 3 pm to 6 pm.
 Applicants who put in the appeal by 4 February (Sun) 11.59 pm and are shortlisted will be notified if you are to come for the qualifying test.
 There will be no make-up qualifying test/re-test after 5 February (Mon).

 **Successful applicants will be notified of the outcome of their appeal application by phone call, latest by 7 February 2024 (Wed), 12 pm.** You will be required to bring along your original GCE ‘O’ Level results slip and Form A.